10% discount on overland camping tours departing in 2019 Find out more

 Departing from Johannesburg our first safari destination is South Africa's premier game reserve - Kruger National Park.

-Visit the spectacular Victoria Falls in Zimbabwe, then go camping in the game-rich Chobe Park of Botswana, before crossing into truly African Zambia, where we cruise on the Zambezi River and explore the untamed South Luangwa National Park.
+Visit the spectacular Victoria Falls in Zimbabwe, then go camping in the game-rich Chobe Park of Botswana, before crossing into truly African Zambia, where we explore the untamed South Luangwa National Park.

 An unforgettable Johannesburg to Nairobi Overland Camping Safari!

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.

 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.

 This Johannesburg to Nairobi Overland Camping Safari departs from Johannesburg travelling into the Mpumalanga Province of South Africa to the world-renowned Kruger National Park.
 Our journey takes us through the southern part of the scenic Panorama Route – famous for its breathtaking views.